Semantic-Syntactic Discrepancy in Images (SSDI): Learning Meaning and Order of Features from Natural Images: Methodology

-During the fine-tuning phase, we feed pixel-level embedding features to a parametric linear classifier $g_{\omega}, \omega \in \mathbb{R}^{d \times C}$, so that the feature dimensions are projected onto the number of semantic classes $C$.
-For all images $x_j$ that have GT masks, the resulting pixel-level prediction becomes $g_{\omega}(z_{jp})$.
-To fine-tune the feature extractor to have a part semantics visual prior, we minimize the cross entropy loss between pixel-level prediction $g_{\omega}(z_{jp})$ and GT segmentation mask $m_{jp}$, we optimize the following:
+First, we fine-tune the DNN feature extractor under semi-supervision.
+Pixel-level embedding features are fed to a linear classifier $g_{\omega},\ \omega \in \mathbb{R}^{d \times C}$ so that the feature dimensions are projected onto the number of semantic classes $C$.
+(Note: once the feature extractor has been fine-tuned, the classifier $g$ can be discarded.)
+For all images $x_i$ that have GT masks, the resulting pixel-level prediction becomes $g_{\omega}(z_{ip})$.
+The fine-tuning is then realized by minimizing the cross-entropy loss between pixel-level prediction $g_{\omega}(z_{ip})$ and GT segmentation mask $m_{ip}$, as shown in Equation~\ref{eq:semisupervisedfinetuning}:

-We can discard the classifier once the feature extractor has been fine-tuned and improved by part semantics prior.
-Now, we begin DeepCluster training with practices outlined in \cite{Cho_2021_CVPR} so that the model can automatically distinguish the most reasonable part semantics.

-To get a semantic grouping of pixels, in PiCIE training \cite{Cho_2021_CVPR} inductive biases are added in the form of photometric invariance and geometric equivariance.
-Photometric transformations include color jittering and are denoted $P$, while geometric transformations refer to random cropping and flipping, denoted $G$.
-As demonstrated in Fig.\ref{fig:pipeline}, trained images are sampled into 2 transformation streams.
-First, for an input image $x_i$, photometric transformations $P^{(1)}_i$ and $P^{(2)}_i$ are applied in each of the streams.
-An additional geometric transform $G^{(2)}_i$ is applied in the bottom stream.
-Afterward, both $P^{(1)}_i(x_i)$ and $G^{(2)}_i(P^{(2)}_i(x_i))$ are fed to the fine-tuned feature extractor before the scaled geometric transformation $G^{(1)}_i$ is applied to feature map in the top stream in Fig.\ref{fig:pipeline}.

-Because the feature map is reduced in width and height compared to the original image, the cropping transform in $G^{(2)}_i$ is scaled with the same ratio to obtain $G^{(1)}_i$.
-We then have pixel-level features ready to cluster in top and bottom streams denoted as,

-The pixel-level features in each stream are clustered with K-means algorithm.
-We apply overclustering and determine the number of clusters $K$.
-The K-means clustering loss becomes,

-where $\mu_k$ is the $k-th$ centroid.
-By optimizing the loss in \ref{eq3} until it converges, we have cluster assignments $\mathbf{y'}$ and a centroid matrix $\boldsymbol{\mu}$ for each stream,

-We follow the same mechanism for computing cluster losses as specified in PiCIE \cite{Cho_2021_CVPR}.
-To avoid insufficiently trained classifiers and their noisy gradients, we abandon the parametric classifier $g_{\omega}$ and instead compute the distance between the pixel-level features $z_{ip}$ and the centroids $\boldsymbol{\mu}$ as a DeepCluster loss.
-We train the feature extractor model with the following DeepCluster (DC) objective,

-$d(\cdot,\cdot)$ is the cosine distance.
-The total PiCIE \cite{Cho_2021_CVPR} loss is composed of 2 parts.
-1) in each of the top and bottom streams, the feature vectors are expected to adhere to their clustering labels, so that they can encode the same semantic concepts in each of the banks of clusters.
-That loss is called the "within" loss.
-2) to ensure that the clustering result is invariant to $P$ and equivariant to $G$, feature vectors from one stream are expected to match cluster assignments and centroids of the other; thus a "cross" loss is incurred.
-The total loss $\mathcal{L}_{total}=\mathcal{L}_{within}+\mathcal{L}_{cross}$, where